Research & Development

 This fun video shot by Dryft Digital, was originally developed for the Oculus Rift but looks just as stunning on Samsung’s Galaxy Note 4 smartphone.
 Not too long ago, we posted about our experiences with both Oculus Rift DK2 and Google Carboard/DodoCase VR for smartphones.
 Samsung Gear VR bridges the gap between the two.
 It’s like the mobile version of Rift.

 Anyone who’s been following along with the exciting developments in virtual reality over the past few years would remember when the Oculus Rift first hit the scene.
 It featured a video of the game experience, “Keep Talking and Nobody Explodes.”
 That’s the one where one person is wearing the headset attempting to diffuse a bomb, and onlookers are reading and relaying instructions on how to do it.
 Samsung Gear VR takes this a step further by untethering the experience.

 Advanced virtual reality gaming and brand experiences can now happen anywhere.
 Think trade show floors, ballroom meetings, outdoor concert venues, airport terminals, coffee shops, or even farmers’ markets.
 The Gear VR headset brings VR experiences to wherever your audience may be, and in stylistic, non-cardboard fashion.
 But that’s not to say you won’t still look a little funny while inside the experience.
-See the latest ad for Samsung Gear VR and you’ll see what we mean.

 Especially interesting about the Gear VR, is that unlike the Oculus Rift, Samsung isn’t hanging its hat on a VR platform.
 Instead, it merely entered the market to develop an accessory to a smartphone.
 A really awesome accessory.
 Gear VR is like Halo to Xbox – a reason to buy.
 And we bought.